federicsp/api-template/README.md

 sls deploy
 ```

-This command will create a DynamoDB table using the AWS DynamoDB service and also create an S3 bucket.
-You can load your zipped application into the S3 bucket.
+This command will create a DynamoDB table using the AWS DynamoDB service.
+You can load your zipped application into an S3 bucket.
 To zip your application, execute the following commands:

 ```bash
 cp -r ./api_template ./api_template/lambda_function